yujiri8/rttp/README.md

 * Adam's survival depends on whether you've picked the mercy-favoring options.
 If so he escapes with them into the real world.
 Otherwise Libitina destroys him.

-* (I think I've mentioned this before) I want to make it so Libitina will also die unless the player correctly remembers the name and syntax of some admin command.
+* I want to make it so Libitina will also die unless the player correctly remembers the name and syntax of some admin command.
 How to make this happen exactly I'll have to figure out.

-# Concerns

-* Non-admin character agency, of course.
-I think if all of the Eye-bearers have to work together to stop Libitina, that will be good enough for them, but I still feel a little bad about Natsuki (and I guess Albert) (Linda's fine).
-I'd like to have them both do something really important.

-	* Another old idea I had (back in part 1 times before the plot looked anything like it does) was that they would eventually use DDLC to make all of them admin.
-If that happened, it might help with this.

 # Other, smaller things